Lay the foundation for a quality result by learning which compaction equipment to use when.

 The size and type of project will determine whether a single-drum or double-drum ride-on roller is best.
 Double-drum rollers have less traction because they lack wheels and roll on the drums only.
 That means they’re better for relatively simple, flat jobs, such as compressing asphalt on a road.
 Single-drum rollers have wheels in addition to a drum.
 The wheels give them better maneuverability and traction, so they’re suitable for a wider variety of job sites.

 Most ride-on rollers come standard with a smooth drum.
-These drums are designed for granular soils like sand or gravel.
-If you’re working with cohesive soil like silt or clay, swap the smooth drum for a padfoot drum, which will give an even finish with these denser soil types.
+These drums are designed for granular soils such as sand and gravel.

 Rammers work the soil in two ways: They use impact and vibration, delivering thousands of pounds of force.
 They work well if you need to deeply compact soil or you’re working with thicker layers of soil and need a compactor that can penetrate greater depths.
 Rammers should be used on moist, cohesive soils.
 They can also be used to compress patches of asphalt.